apache/rocketmq-clients/cpp/README.md

 ### Run Examples

-   All follow-up command should run from the workspace directory.
+   All follow-up commands should run from the workspace directory.

 #### Publish messages to broker servers